Our Team

 With over 25 years of experience in corporate finance and governance, I bring both strategic and operational leadership to Pakari.
 My career has been shaped by a deep commitment to community.
 One of the most formative experiences in my life was serving as a volunteer Ambulance Officer with St John in New Zealand for five years, providing frontline emergency care.
 It taught me how to remain calm under pressure and respond with empathy, respect, and care.
 Qualities that continue to guide how I lead and support others.

-At Pakari, I lead our direction, growth, and systems to ensure everything we do is grounded in integrity, compassion, and a strong commitment to recovery-focused, person-centred care.
-I’m passionate about creating services that are not only safe and supportive, but genuinely empowering for the people we walk alongside and for the team who make this work possible.
+At Pakari, I lead our direction, growth, and systems to ensure everything we do is grounded in integrity, compassion, and a strong commitment to recovery-focused, person-centered care.
+I am passionate about creating services that are not only safe and supportive, but genuinely empowering for the people we walk alongside and for the team who make this work possible.

 Alongside our individual NDIS supports, I also lead our work in training and psychosocial governance, supporting organisations and workplaces to build mentally healthy environments in line with national reforms.
 With a strong understanding of both psychosocial governance and the NDIS, I work closely with our staff and participants to navigate systems with confidence and clarity.